ottoeeronheimo/Testing/README.md

 The test/ folder contains our code used to test the code in the src/ folder.
 It's part of the assignment.

 Jest in used as the testing framework.
+Run "npm i" to install Jest.

-The .github/workflow/ folder contains the workflow file for Github Actions.
+The .github/workflows/ folder contains the workflow file for Github Actions.